Dock Ellis: New York Mets and return to Pittsburgh

 After starting the 1979 season with a 1–5 win–loss record, Ellis was traded to the New York Mets on June 15, 1979, for minor league pitchers Mike Bruhert and Bob Myrick.
 The Mets, seeking to upgrade their pitching staff due to poor performances and injuries to Pat Zachry and Skip Lockwood, acquired Andy Hassler from the Boston Red Sox on the same day.
 Ellis went 3–7 with a 6.04 ERA with the Mets.

 Ellis requested the Mets send him back to the Pirates.
 Seeking more pitching in their pennant race, the Pirates purchased Ellis from the Mets on September 21, 1979, for an undisclosed sum of money; the price was later revealed to be "something in excess of the waiver price of $20,000".
 Ellis made three relief appearances with the Pirates that year, retiring after that season.
 Because he returned to the Pirates after the waiver trade deadline, he was ineligible to play in the postseason and is not considered a winner of the 1979 World Series.

 Ellis finished his career with a lifetime win–loss record of 138–119 and an ERA of 3.46.

 Pitching style

 Ellis threw five distinct pitches: a fastball, a curveball, a changeup, a palmball, and what Ellis called a "sliding fastball".
 The latter pitch was distinct from a slider.
-Ellis trusted his catcher to call pitches, and he rarely asked for a new sign.
+Ellis trusted his catcher to call pitches, and rarely waved him off.

 Ellis kept a notebook, called "The Book", with detailed information about each hitter's strengths and weaknesses.
 He often asked teammates and members of other teams, including pitchers Bob Gibson and Juan Marichal, for advice on how to pitch opposing batters.